-A suspect wanted in the attack of a gay man in the East Village turned himself in Wednesday.
+A suspect wanted for beating a gay man in the East Village has turned himself in, police said Wednesday.

-Gornell Roman, 39, surrendered to cops at the 41st Precinct in the Bronx late Tuesday night, just hours after Police Commissioner Ray Kelly identified him as the one who allegedly attacked Dan Contarino Monday night.
+Gornell Roman, 39, surrendered at the 41st Precinct in the Bronx late Tuesday night, just hours after Police Commissioner Ray Kelly identified him as the suspect.

 Roman is accused of yelling an anti-gay slur and attacking a drinking companion on Monday.
 Roman and the victim, Dan Contarino, lived at a nearby homeless shelter.